polus-arcticus/AH-p2p/README.md

 ![Flow Diagram](./docs/static/img/ah-p2p-flow-diagram.jpg)

 ## [EIP-712](https://eips.ethereum.org/EIPS/eip-712) Chains
 If one is familiar with signing a permit message before an erc20, they are familiar with the usage.
-This project explores placing ones permit messages inside others' permit messages and, naturally, so on and so forth into some pre-determined onchain consumable.
+This project explores the properties, possibilities and game theories of  placing ones permit messages inside others' permit messages to be consumed on chain at a later date

 ## Ipfs libp2p webrtc
 Beyond an initial ping to a signalling server, agents can communicate many to many in network time with libp2p-webrtc and ipfs pubsub.
 Agents can express 'forward commitments' by chaining EIP-712 together with other agents in real time prior to some end date.
 This permit chain is than consumed by a transaction on the network and simply attempts to execute the prescribed logic.